runmaxde/chrome-github-open-with-github1s/README.md

 # chrome-github-open-with-github1s

-A small Chrome addon to open GitHub repos directly in GitHub1s.
+A small Chrome addon to open a GitHub repo directly in GitHub1s.

 ## Demo